maxng07/ksqlDB/README.md

 Something to note table-stream joins are not supported; only stream-table joins, Stream-table will require a key in table, join to the key.

 Stream-stream join will require WITHIN to specified the time
-1. Executing Stream - Stream JOIN and comparing, note the LEFT OUTER JOIN key word to join with another stream, using condition IP of stream example and ClientIP in botnet stream. ksql> select * from example a LEFT OUTER JOIN botnet b WITHIN (0 SECONDS, 7 DAYS)  ON a.IP = b.ClIENTIP emit changes;
+1. Executing Stream - Stream JOIN and comparing, note the LEFT OUTER JOIN key word to join with another stream, using condition IP of stream example and ClientIP in botnet stream.</br>
+ksql> select * from example a LEFT OUTER JOIN botnet b WITHIN (0 SECONDS, 7 DAYS)  ON a.IP = b.ClIENTIP emit changes;
 ```
 +----------+----------+----------+----------+----------+----------+----------+----------+----------+